Can lithium batteries leak? Revealing the truth and tips for safe use

 Extreme temperatures, both high and low, can compromise the integrity of the battery and potentially lead to leakage.
 To ensure their safety, it is important to store and use lithium-ion batteries within the recommended temperature range.

 Over time, lithium-ion batteries can weaken and lose their ability to hold a charge.
-As you age, your risk of leakage may increase.
+As they age, the risk of leakage can increase.

-It is worth noting that although the risk of leaks is low, it is important to take precautions to minimize potential risks associated with lithium-ion batteries.
+It is worth noting that while the risk of leaks is low, it is important to take precautions to minimize potential risks associated with lithium-ion batteries.

-To prevent lithium batteries from leaking, you should follow these guidelines:
+To prevent lithium batteries from leaking, follow these guidelines:

 Choose reputable brands